jspolsky/queer-burners/README.md

 Once you're happy with your changes, commit them to github.

-When you are ready to deploy these changes to the live web server, build the front end (using the `npm start build`) command.
+When you are ready to deploy these changes to the live web server, build the front end (using the `npm run build`) command.
 This will generate a bunch of compressed and optimized files and put those in the `web\build` subdirectory.
 Now commit again to github.

 As soon as you commit these `web\build` files to github, our web host, Vercel, notices the changes and deploys them to the Vercel content distribution network.
 That means that anything you check into `web\build` is automatically deployed to, and hosted at, [queerburners.org](https://queerburners.org).
 It will only take a few seconds for the new site to be live.